Friends Of Walnut Canyon Committee

 The history of our community’s involvement in preserving Walnut Canyon is a rich one.
 In November of 2002 local residents formed a group called Friends To Preserve Walnut Canyon.
 They held the first informational walk through Walnut Canyon with several political representatives and scores of local residents.

 The names and the faces have evolved over the years but the goal remains unchanged.
 Local community groups have worked with various city and state governmental agencies to make Walnut Canyon a permanent and integral part of Glassell Park.
-These efforts at preservation have intensified in the past two years and have resulted productive conversations with members of the offices of L.A.
-County Supervisor Hilda Solis, Councilmember Gil Cedillo, Assemblymember Jimmy Gomez, State Senator Kevin De Leon, The Trust For Public Land and the Santa Monica Mountains Conservancy to seek funding for securing Walnut Canyon as public parkland for all communities to enjoy and treasure.
+These efforts at preservation have intensified in the past two years and have resulted in productive conversations with members of the offices of L.A.
+County Supervisor Hilda Solis, Councilmember Gil Cedillo, Assemblymember Wendy Carrillo, Congressman Jimmy Gomez, The Trust For Public Land and the Santa Monica Mountains Conservancy to seek funding for securing Walnut Canyon as public parkland for all communities to enjoy and treasure.

 The Friends Of Walnut Canyon committee formed within the GPIA in early 2017 to continue the work of seeking funding to preserve Walnut Canyon.
 Our group is a natural outgrowth of the community organization NELA Greenspace, which advocates for green space throughout a larger area of the NELA region of Los Angeles.
 Friends Of Walnut Canyon is focused specifically on Walnut Canyon.